kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 -->
+- Manual documentation updates and versioning in the Kmesh project are time-consuming and error-prone.
+For instance, each release requires developers to manually copy files, archive old documentation, and update the website, which diverts engineering resources from core development tasks.
+Similarly, the lack of automated checks for Chinese documentation risks publishing error-ridden content, reducing its usability.

 - Previous Kmesh workflows were manual and time-consuming, and new releases required repetitive manual steps, wasting engineering time.